 France Weather in October

-During October the weather in France can be very variable, although temperature averages in the 50s.
-Most days are sunny, but about 12 days a month get rain or light showers (especially in Paris).
+During October the weather in France can be very variable, although temperatures average above 50 degrees Fahrenheit (10 degrees Celsius).
+Most days are sunny, but about 12 days a month get rain or light showers.

 What To Pack